U.S. Relations With Serbia

-Serbia occupies a key strategic juncture in the Balkans at the social, political, and geographic crossroads between Eastern and Western Europe.
-The U.S. seeks to strengthen its relationship with Serbia by deepening cooperation based on mutual interest and respect.
-The U.S. wants Serbia to be part of a stable Balkan region and we pursue this by supporting Serbia’s integration into European institutions, helping normalize Serbia’s relations with Kosovo, strengthening the rule of law, partnering on security issues, and promoting economic growth.
+Serbia occupies a key strategic juncture in the Balkans at the social, political, and geographic crossroads of Eastern and Western Europe.
+The United States seeks to strengthen its relationship with Serbia by deepening cooperation based on mutual interest and respect.
+The United States wants Serbia to be part of a stable Balkan region, and we pursue this by supporting Serbia’s integration into European institutions, helping normalize Serbia’s relations with Kosovo, strengthening the rule of law, partnering on security issues, and promoting economic growth.

 U.S. Assistance to Serbia

-The U.S. Government's assistance goals in Serbia include supporting Serbia’s EU accession path and strengthening Serbia’s capacity to counter terrorism and transnational crime, combat corruption, and participate in international peacekeeping missions.
-Since 2001, the U.S. has provided nearly $1 billion in assistance to Serbia – strengthening the rule of law, increasing good governance, fostering inclusive economic growth, supporting cultural preservation, and helping local communities repair infrastructure and become stronger.
+The U.S. Government’s assistance goals in Serbia include supporting Serbia’s EU accession path and strengthening Serbia’s capacity to counter terrorism and transnational crime, combat corruption, and participate in international peacekeeping missions.
+Since 2001, the United States has provided over $1 billion in assistance to Serbia toward strengthening the rule of law and freedom of the media, increasing good governance, fostering inclusive economic growth, supporting cultural preservation, strengthening the defense sector and our mil-to-mil cooperation, bolstering border security, aiding ongoing clearance of explosive remnants of war and the destruction of surplus ammunition, and helping local communities repair infrastructure and become stronger.
+The U.S. Government continues to provide support to strengthen the country’s asylum systems and to facilitate local integration of refugees and displaced persons from the Balkan wars of the 1990s.

 Bilateral Economic Relations